 The path of least resistance is to install a customer data platform like Hum that has this functionality already built in.

-Hum is purpose built to help associations, societies and member organizations create the experiences members want, need.
-We provide full service solutions that increase member engagement and reduce member churn.
+Hum is purpose-built to help associations, societies and member organizations create the experiences members want, need.

 Here’s how we work: we integrate our CDP to show you what your audience is most interested and inspired by.
 We then use this data to understand what events, programs, content and more should be paired with specific segments of your audience.
 Then, we execute the marketing and outreach on your behalf to make sure your members are delighted.